soumyadip1995/soumyadip1995.github.io/_posts/2020-02-26-Level2_Level4part2.md

 3) **Driving scene interpretation**:- Let's say that from a driving scene perception the neural network and the AutoPilot are disgreeing a lot or disagreeing at a greater magnitude , then the indication might be that it is the driver's turn to retreive control from the Autopilot and take charge .
 (Prof Fridman explains this around the 4:00 mark)

 **Dataset**:- For the 2nd application, the video stream is fed to the Jetson TX2 in real time and steering commands are predicted by the end to end Neural Network.
-Read the quoted lines below and then take a look at the graph below
+Read the quoted lines below and then take a look at the graph underneath.

 > "We perform two evaluations in our application of arguing machines to semi-autonomous driving.
 First, we evaluate